jjroth89/Sous-Vide/README.md

 - Connect the pump relay to pin A4

 ## Setup
-1. Download and install the OneWire, DallasTemperature, Keypad, and LibPrintf libraries from the Arduino Library Manager.
+1. Download and install the OneWire, DallasTemperature and Keypad libraries from the locations previusloy provided.
 2. Connect the temperature sensor, keypad, and relay module to the Arduino as per the connection diagram.
 3. Upload the code to the Arduino and open the serial monitor.
 4. Press a key on the keypad to trigger a temperature reading.
 The reading will be displayed in the format:
 ```
-Key pressed - DEV# - Temperature C
+Key pressed - Temperature C
 ```

 ## Additional notes